 The Crosswalk File provides a link between the instruments and the codebooks.
 The first column shows questionnaire items, followed by columns that indicate location of variables (SP Public file, OP Public file, Tracker file, Sensitive or Restricted file, Not on file), followed by variable names and labels.
-Starting in Round 2, a column indicating the variable is new in that round and another indicating whether the variable is in the last month of life interview are included.
+Starting in Round 2, a column indicating the variable is new in a given round and a column indicating that the variable is in the last month of life interview were added.
+In Round 5 two additional columns were added to indicate items that are asked of continuing sample from Round 1 and items that are asked of new sample introduced in Round 5.
 The Crosswalk file is organized by order of administration, but the Excel version can be sorted by the user in different ways.
 Each combination of instrument item number and codebook variable name forms a unique entry.
 Thus, if the instrument item generates more than one variable the item will appear more than once and if a variable is created from multiple instrument items, the variable appears more than once.

-The Crosswalk of Changes from Beta Release to Final Release documents changes made between the Beta and Final data release for that Round.
+The Crosswalk of Changes from Beta Release to Final Release documents changes made between the Beta and Final data release for that Round, if both a beta and final file are released.
 Examples include: new variables added to the final release file, changes to variable names or labels, changes to value labels, and changes to variable coding.
 The first column in the crosswalk identifies the item where a change occurred; other columns indicate types of changes between the beta and final file.

 The Data Collection Procedures document contains selected information on data collection procedures relevant for analysts.
-Currently this document is available for Round 1.

 A Technical Paper Series covers issues related to study and database design and special topics of interest to analysts.
-At the time of the Round 3 final data release the following papers were available at www.nhats.org:
+The following papers are available at www.nhats.org:

-National Health and Aging Trends Study Round 1 Sample Design and Selection (#1) National Health and Aging Trends Study Development of Round 1 Survey Weights (#2) National Health and Aging Trends Study Round 1 Income Imputation (#3) Construction of Performance Based Summary Measures of Physical Capacity in the National
+National Health and Aging Trends Study Round 1 Sample Design and Selection (#1)

+National Health and Aging Trends Study Development of Round 1 Survey Weights (#2)

-Health and Aging Trends Study (#4)
+National Health and Aging Trends Study Round 1 Income Imputation (#3)